Back to Blog

 What the Recipient Can't Do

-• Extract dimensions from the viewport
+• Extract precise dimensions from the viewport (they see pixels, not geometry)

-• Import into their own CAD system
+• Import the design into their own CAD system

 When to Use Pixel Sharing vs. File Sharing